 LARGE Function in Excel

-The Microsoft Excel LARGE Function is the function which is responsible for returning the nth largest value from a given set of values in the spreadsheet.
+The Microsoft Excel LARGE Function is the function that is responsible for returning the nth largest value from a given set of values in the spreadsheet.
 The LARGE Function in Excel is a built-in function of Microsoft Excel and is categorized as a Statistical Excel Function.
 This function can be entered as a part of the formula in a cell of Excel worksheet.
-The LARGE in Excel basically returns a numeric value which is totally based on their position in a supplied list of values when sorted.
-In other words, we can say that the LARGE Function retrieves “nth largest” values-largest value, 2nd largest value, 3rd largest value etc.
+The LARGE in Excel basically returns a numeric value, which is totally based on their position in a supplied list of values when sorted.
+In other words, we can say that the LARGE Function retrieves “nth largest” values-largest value, 2nd largest value, 3rd largest value, etc.

 LARGE Formula in Excel